vivek369-ui/Selenium/README.md

 	      1 clean : when we run clean cycle old .class file delete 2 Default : 7 diff phase
-	                  1 validate : check project valid or not comand-->MVN Validate 2 compile   :if valid porject then compile---> MVN compile 3 test    : its run all test case which we writen-->MVN test 4 package   : it will validate,compile,test and then packageing create a jar file--->MVN package 5 verify   : varify jar file-->MVN verify 6 install  : installed in local repo-->install 7 deploy   : jar file depoly in server-->MVN deploy
+	                  1 validate : check project valid or not comand-->MVN Validate 2 compile   :if valid project then compile cretare .class in target file ---> MVN compile 3 test    : its run all test case which we writen-->MVN test 4 package   : it will validate,compile,test and then packageing create a jar file in target --->MVN package 5 verify   : varify jar file-->MVN verify 6 install  : installed in local repo-->install 7 deploy   : jar file depoly in server-->MVN deploy